constantinosskitsas/Framework_GraphAlignment/README.md

 ##Known problems.
 If you use
 $conda create --name <env> --file enviroment.yml ,cone align will no work with this configuration.
 ## Contact
-For any problems contact au647909@uni.au.dk
+For any problems or if you wan to add your algorithms to the framework contact au647909@uni.au.dk